davidstavin/osticket-prereqs/README.md

 Before proceeding with dependency installation, IIS for Windows needs to be enabled.
 This will allow osTicket to run as a Webserver.

-Within the Remote VM, Press `Windows + R` then type `optionalfeatures`. and hit `Ctrl + Shift + Enter` to run the program with Adminstrator Privileges.
+Within the Remote VM, Press `Windows + R` then type `optionalfeatures`. and hit `Ctrl + Shift + Enter` to run the program with Administrator Privileges.
-*Alternatively*, use the Windows Start Menu, search for `Turn Windows features on or off`, right-click and press "Run as Adminstrator"
+*Alternatively*, use the Windows Start Menu, search for `Turn Windows features on or off`, right-click and press "Run as Administrator"

 <img width="764" height="476" alt="osTicket-WinR" src="https://github.com/user-attachments/assets/ed28c96c-d235-4281-a655-691c61eb5f60" /> &nbsp;